European Federation of Periodontology: New classification and evidence-based guidelines on periodontal and peri-implant diseases

+EFP Probe

+In May 2025, during the EuroPerio11 congress, the EFP launched the EFP Probe, a new diagnostic instrument designed to bring screening and treatment functions together in a single tool.
+The EFP Probe, developed in collaboration with HuFriedyGroup, is designed to align with the current classification of periodontal diseases and conditions and with the EFP's clinical practice guidelines, thereby making diagnostic decisions more consistent and straightforward for clinicians.

 Gum Health Day

 The EFP organises, together with its affiliated national societies of periodontology, an annual periodontal-health awareness day held on May 12.
 Launched in 2014 as the European Day of Periodontology, this awareness day subsequently evolved into Gum Health Day, which aims to be a global event that raises the visibility of periodontology and gum health among the public.
 The following awareness days have been organised: